 The answers to these questions require more than what was revealed at MWC Barcelona, But their demo was more than a Magic Leap show-and-let-you-touch-it-later style event.
 They got the device into the hands of reviewers.
 And the features and specs are widely distributed, giving us something to work with.

 Let’s take a look at four areas: the target market, hologram interaction, the innovative eye-tracking feature, and the overall design.

-And one little mistake that they got caught on with the field of view. hey do good demos – we didn’t say perfect demos.
+And one little mistake that they got caught with the field of view.
+They do good demos – we didn’t say perfect demos.

 As we noted during the live-stream from Barcelona, Microsoft is going after the enterprise crowd.
 There were hints of possible educational and entertainment uses, but the focus was on the workplace.
-You won’t see someone wearing HoloLens 2 out on the street (okay, we’re sure someone will in New York City).
+You won’t see someone wearing HoloLens 2 out on the street (well, nothing would surprise us living in New York City).
 Instead, Alex Kipman pushed the ability to customize the HMD for construction sites and other work locations.